Resources and tips for living a gluten-free, low carb, keto, and/or Trim Healthy Mama type of life.

 Oster 4270-615 Beehive Blender, 600-Watt, 2 Speed, 6 Cup Glass Jar, Red - We've had the silver version of this since we got married in 2003.
 It is still going strong.
 It's not as powerful as a Vitamix but it is an awful lot cheaper.
 It works great for smoothies and frozen drinks.

-This section is also a work in progress.
+This section is always a work in progress.
 After just 8 months of blogging, I was at 280k views and began making a supplemental income to support my family.
 I hope to share tips on my journey.

 Get a GREAT host.
 I recommend Charles at WPopt very highly.
 My site transfer from wordpress.com to wordpress.org went incredibly smoothly and I haven't had any problems since.

 Join any sponsor networks you can.
 Such as Linqia, Social Fabric, Izea, and Clever Girls.

 Pick an ad network that is based on customer service.
-I recommend Mediavine because they are wonderful.
-I didn’t like one ad on my site for personal reasons and they were able to block it.
-They’ve helped me monetize my site and are at the top of their industry for upgrades and new features.
+I recommend Mediavine or AdThrive because I had a positive experience with both companies.
+They've helped me monetize my site and are at the top of their industry for upgrades and new features.